a-n-t-h-o-n-y/ntwk/README.md

 # NTWK 🦆

 Simple wrapper over boost asio and boost beast for https sockets and websockets.

-Hides the boost and openssl dependency and builds static libraries.
+CMake is set up to build static libraries with boost and openssl being statically linked as well.